and-fm/cloudflared-ssh-action/README.md

 A successful merge into _main_ will update the _latest_ release and update the _latest_ tagged container image uploaded to GitHub Packages.

 ## Contributions
-Any help keeping this repo healthy and secure, then automating semantic version releases would be appreciated.
+Any help keeping this repo healthy and secure would be appreciated!
-In case users need to rollback to older, stable versions if required.
+Remaining in my to-do is automating semantic version releases in case users need to rollback to older, stable versions.
+This action is now meeting my project's needs, so I won't be releasing further updates unless required.

 ## Usage